BalancedLight/DyingLightAudioTools/README.md

 - Vorbis presets rebuild through `.ogg` intermediates and also become the default export format for `Export Audio` and decoded `Extract CSB`
 - `PCM WAV` keeps decoded exports and rebuild intermediates as `.wav` (Very high file sizes!)

+### Speech Pattern Bank Creation

+You can now generate `.spb` files for use in localized audio banks.

+Enable by checking the "Localized Speech Bank" option and "Generate SPB" option.
+Select your text `.scr` containing your line data for your audio.
+If you're creating a workshop mod, this will almost always be `texts_steam_workshop.scr`.

 ### Useful DL1 actions

 - `Preview`: play the selected entry directly from the source file or extracted FSB data